Mexicali Pork Chops Recipe

 - 4 boneless pork loin chops (1/2 inch thick)

 - 1. Rub taco seasoning over pork chops.
-In a large skillet, cook chops over medium-high heat in oil until juices run clear, about 9 minutes.
+In a large skillet, cook chops over medium-high heat in oil until juices run clear, about 4-5 minutes on each side.
 Serve with salsa.
 Yield: 4 servings.

 1 serving (1 each) equals 211 calories, 10 g fat (3 g saturated fat), 55 mg cholesterol, 856 mg sodium, 8 g carbohydrate, 0 fiber, 22 g protein.

 "This sounds absolutely incredible, but I have a question for other readers.
 I don't cook much and I don't fry anything.
 Do you think it would work if I took a jar of Salsa, a small can of chicken broth and the taco seasoning and mixed them all together, put it in a crockpot, add the pork chops and cook on low overnight?"

 "These are wonderful!
 After browning, I add a touch of water to the pan and let them simmer a bit until they're done.
 One of our favorites."

 "easy to make and good , a must make"